SitemapKlarity storyJoin usMedicationServiceAbout us

 Share

-For many people with attention deficit hyperactivity disorder (ADHD), the traditional approach of in-person doctor visits for an Adderall prescription may not be possible or desirable.
+For many people with ADHD, the traditional approach of in-person doctor visits for an Adderall prescription may not be possible or desirable.
 Sitting in a waiting room is something you may want to avoid if you have ADHD.
-If you find yourself in this situation, you may be wondering how to get prescribed Adderall for ADHD treatment
+If you find yourself in this situation, you may be wondering how to get prescribed Adderall for ADHD treatment.

-In the guide, we explore the process of how to get prescribed Adderall.
-You’ll learn about how to find a reputable online provider, insurance coverage in different states, how Adderall works, and Adderall alternatives during a shortage.
+In this guide, we explore the process of how to get prescribed Adderall — online and in person.
+You’ll learn how to find a reputable telehealth provider, how to talk to your doctor, insurance coverage, and Adderall alternatives during a shortage.

 What symptoms is Adderall prescribed for?